A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: ABS: Framework Design and Implementation

+Inspired by \emph{\textbf{Insight 2}}, we reformulate ($\mathbb{P}4$) as a bilevel optimization problem ($\mathbb{P}4\text{-BOP}$), where the upper level searches over the proportion weight vector (PWV) $\boldsymbol{\rho}$ and the lower level solves the induced combinatorial mapping problem.
+For any fixed $\boldsymbol{\rho}$, the lower level specifies a best-response mapping decision by solving the induced subproblem~\cite{bilevel}.

+As shown in Appendix~\ref{apdxA} (Theorem~\ref{t4}), ($\mathbb{P}4$) and ($\mathbb{P}4\text{-BOP}$) are equivalent in the sense that they attain the same globally optimal objective value, and their optimal solutions coincide when projected onto the original decision variables.
+Thus, we can use this bilevel form as a decomposition interface for the ensuing nested solution procedure.
-Taking a closer look, the aforementioned dual-phase structure enables us to first solve the mcuSm optimization, then, based on its result, solve the mcoLm optimization (i.e., the IMCF problem).
-Furthermore, the bilevel nature of mcuSm leads to a two-stage process: we first search for the upper-level variable set $\boldsymbol{\rho}$; given any fixed $\boldsymbol{\rho}$, the lower-level subproblem reduces to a PW-kGPP problem.
-Through this series of decomposition and reformulation, we obtain a practical search framework for $(\mathbb{P}2)$---search over possible $\boldsymbol{\rho}$ at the upper level, and for each candidate $\boldsymbol{\rho}$, solve the corresponding PW-kGPP and IMCF subproblems to obtain a feasible solution $(\mathbf{x},\mathbf{f})$.
-Accordingly, we state the following proposition.

-\begin{proposition} Suppose the outer layer can traverse all possible values of $\boldsymbol{\rho}$, and the inner layer will accurately solve the corresponding problems.
-The final solution obtained by the nested approach will be the optimal one for ($\mathbb{P}2$). \end{proposition} \begin{proof} Details are provided in Appendix~\ref{apdxA}. \end{proof}
+Taking a closer look, the aforementioned dual-phase structure suggests solving the mcuSm optimization first to determine the \textit{Cut}-\LL\ set, and then solving the mcoLm optimization (i.e., the IMCF problem) conditioned on the selected \textit{Cut}-\LL s.
+Moreover, the bilevel structure ($\mathbb{P}4\text{-BOP}$) induces a two-stage routine for the mcuSm optimization: we search for the upper-level variable $\boldsymbol{\rho}$, and for each fixed $\boldsymbol{\rho}$, the induced lower-level subproblem can be reduced to a PW-kGPP instance.
+Through this series of decomposition and reformulation, we obtain a practical search framework for $(\mathbb{P}2)$: the search can be reduced to navigating the low-dimensional $\boldsymbol \rho$-space, where each candidate $\boldsymbol{\rho}$ induces a PW-kGPP and an IMCF subproblem that can be solved to construct a feasible solution $(\mathbf{x},\mathbf{f})$, with iterative feedback guiding the upper-level exploration.
+Accordingly, we state the following proposition. \begin{proposition} Assume that: (i) the outer layer performs an exact global search over the feasible set of $\boldsymbol{\rho}$ for the upper-level search; and (ii) for any fixed $\boldsymbol{\rho}$, the inner layer solves the corresponding PW-kGPP and IMCF subproblems to global optimality.
+Then, the solution returned by the nested procedure is a global optimal solution to ($\mathbb{P}2$).
+The proof is given in Appendix~\ref{apdxA}. \end{proposition}